 On October 4, 2017, the Compensation Committee approved a one-time grant of 329,949 RSUs to Mr. Belardi (the "Belardi Grant").
 The Belardi Grant was made under the 2010 Plan and pursuant to an RSU Agreement.
-The RSUs granted pursuant to the Belardi Grant vest and become non-forfeitable on the earlier of: (i) the first anniversary of the grant date, subject to the recipient's continued employment or services through the first anniversary date; (ii) the recipient's "involuntary separation from service" (within the meaning of Treasury Regulation Section 1.409A-1(n)) with the Company other than for Cause (as defined in the 2010 Plan) and whether or not a Change in Control (as defined in the 2010 Plan) has occurred; (iii) the recipient's "separation from service" (within the meaning of Treasury Regulation Section 1.409A-1(h)) for "Good Reason" (as defined in Section 2(c) of the RSU Agreement) with the Company and whether or not a Change in Control has occurred; (iv) the recipient's separation from service due to a disability (within the meaning of Treasury Regulation Section 1.409A-3(i)(4); or (v) the recipient's death.
+The RSUs granted pursuant to the Belardi Grant vest and become non-forfeitable on the earlier of: (i) the first anniversary of the grant date, subject to the recipient's continued employment or services through the first anniversary date; (ii) the recipient's "involuntary separation from service" (within the meaning of Treasury Regulation Section 1.409A-1(n)) with the Company other than for Cause (as defined in the 2010 Plan) and whether or not a Change in Control (as defined in the 2010 Plan) has occurred; (iii) the recipient's "separation from service" (within the meaning of Treasury Regulation Section 2(c) of the RSU Agreement) with the Company and whether or not a Change in Control has occurred; (iv) the recipient's separation from service due to a disability (within the meaning of Treasury Regulation Section 1.409A-3(i)(4); or (v) the recipient's death.

-As the Belardi Grant was not awarded prior to the end of Fiscal 2017, Mr. Belardi was not party to any agreement that provides for payments or benefits in the event of termination of employment during Fiscal 2017.
-If the Belardi Grant were to vest upon a qualifying termination of service, the RSUs granted pursuant to the Belardi Grant would have a value of approximately \$554,314 based on the closing price of \$1.68 per share for the Company's common stock on July 31, 2017, the last day of Fiscal 2017.
+The Belardi Grant vested in its entirety, in accordance with its terms, on October 4, 2018, the first anniversary of the grant date.
+Following the timebased vesting of the Belardi Grant, Mr. Belardi was no longer party to any agreement that provides for payments or benefits in the event of termination of employment.

+If the Belardi Grant were to have vested upon a qualifying termination of service on July 31, 2018, the last day of Fiscal 2018, the RSUs granted pursuant to the Belardi Grant would have a value of approximately \$699,492 based on the closing price of \$2.12 per share for the Company's common stock on July 31, 2018.